nidhiisinghh/email-template-builder/README.md

 - **JSON Export**: Export block structure as JSON for programmatic use
 - **SPA Builder**: Generate React components from your email template
 - **Full Property Editing**: Customize colors, fonts, padding, and more
+- **User Authentication**: Secure login and registration with JWT
+- **Template History**: Save and manage your email templates
+- **Prebuilt Templates**: Use professionally designed templates for common use cases
+- **Copy to Clipboard**: Easily copy your email HTML for pasting elsewhere

 ### 📋 Block Types
 1. **Text**: Add paragraphs with customizable fonts and colors